Actifio/AGMPowerCLI/UsageExamples.md

 ## Importing and Exporting Policy Templates

 In this user story we are going to export our Policy Templates (also called Service Level Templates or SLTs) from our AGM/Management Console in case we want to import them into a different one.
+It is highly recommended to export your Policy Templates on a regular basis, and store a copy of these in a redudant storage solution like Google Drive, or a Multi-region Google Cloud Storage bucket.

 First we validate our SLTs.